 You’ll need to have at least a bachelor’s degree to become a VIPKID teacher.
-It’s possible to use the platform to build a profitable business online just by sharing your English-language skills.
+But it’s possible to use the platform to build a profitable home business just by sharing your English-language skills.

 I homeschool my kids.
 While it’s not so hard now, I’ve considered bringing in a tutor when they get a little older to help with math.

 Sites like Tutor.com offer tutoring for kindergarten to college students.

 You have to successfully pass both an exam and a background check to offer your services through the platform.
 But the site accepts tutors with a wide range of backgrounds.